Our Story

 Me (Aaron) at our first ever street fair, The St. John’s Bizarre, 2016.

-Over those moonlit years I’d begun dreaming about running my own small business.
-I would wonder if I had what it took to build furniture full-time, and to scale it and nurture it like a business owner.
-But something else happened around the same time.
-I started hearing all kinds of stories about “bad contractors”.
-I wasn’t a homeowner yet, but had friends who were, and I couldn’t believe some of the horror stories.
-Coming from about a decade’s worth of service industry work, I was shocked to learn that, seemingly, an entire industry could be so poor at customer experience and still be at their client’s beck and call.
+Coming from about a decade’s worth of service industry work, I was shocked to learn that, seemingly, an entire industry could be so poor at serving their customers while still being at their beck and call.
 I didn’t want to become a residential contractor, but I did see an interesting tear in the fabric of the building trades.
-And it seemed simple: treat clients with respect by charging fairly, building products well, and communicating excellently.
+And it seemed simple enough: treat clients with respect by charging fairly, building well, and communicating excellently.

-Our first “breakout” project, a solid white oak banquette with a room divider and storage cabinet, 2020.
+Our first real “breakout” project, a solid white oak banquette with a room divider and storage cabinet, 2020.

-The name “The Regrainery” actually came to me after I’d spent months upon months salvaging unwanted and discarded materials, mostly ancient Douglas Fir framing.
-The idea was that I was giving a second (or third) life to this building material but sanding away it’s tired exteriors, and crafting it again as furniture.
-Eventually, as the “reclaimed" design trends faded and minimalism came into vogue, I started sourcing salvaged hardwoods and then FSC certified hardwoods.
 While not a reclaimed woodworking company any longer, The Regrainery as a name for our company has evolved to embody our desire to work with, and really listen to, the materials we are sourcing.
-The idea now has more to do with working with an organic material that has been sourced from its forest home, and doing our best to breathe new life into it as fine furniture.
-We’re not wizards, and we’re not always able to work with every piece of wood we buy, but we do try to work with it as responsibly as we know how.
+The idea now has more to do with working with an organic material that has been mindfully sourced from its forest home, and doing our best to breathe new life into it as fine furniture.

 Oregon Black Walnut “cabinet-style” dining table, 2024.